kbantoec/cheatsheet-flask-app/README.md

 I am using SQLite relational database.

 I am not using the `SQLAlchemy` ORM (Object-Relational Mapping).
-Instead I use `sqlite3` interact with the database.
+Instead I use `sqlite3` to interact with the database.

 I set up several command line commands that can run in the flask shell during development.